housten/OIDC-AWS-Lab/README.md

 ---

 ## 🔐 Phase 2 – Make it secure
+Behind the scenes, this requires that a JWT Authorizer has been created to secure the routes to the AWS api gateway.
+This is typically something that has to be ordered from an operations team.

 1. update your workflow: `.github/workflows/call-api.yml` or make a copy of it if you want to keep both versions.